Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 It’s a real treat.

-Of course then I started working from home and just skipped the whole shower thing to go straight to my computer and clack away at the keyboard for a few hours before realizing “I’m disgusting”.
-But the cats have never once complained and as a result you get articles like this.
+Of course, then I started working from home and just skipped the whole shower thing to go straight to my computer and clack away at the keyboard for a few hours before realizing “I’m disgusting”.
+But the cats have never once complained and as a result, you get articles like this.

-However, a few years ago I started to wonder if I was shortchanging my runs by ignoring that post workout cooldown period?
+However, a few years ago I started to wonder if I was shortchanging my runs by ignoring that post-workout cooldown period.
 I mean I always walk for a few minutes when I stop running, but that’s about it.
-What do we need to be doing and will it make us better runners?

 Studies have disproved the theory that it helps prevent delayed onset muscle soreness, so can we just blow right by it and be all good?
 Maybe not.

-In order of importance, here’s how to best spend your post run time.
+In order of importance, here’s how to best spend your post-run time.

-#1 Walking to Lower Heart Rate (immediate)
+#1 Cool Down to Lower Heart Rate

-- The blood which was pumping so hard can quickly pool in your feet which might be why sometimes you start to feel light headed or nauseous.
+- The blood which was pumping so hard can quickly pool in your feet which might be why sometimes you start to feel lightheaded or nauseous.
 Keep moving for a bit.

-- Your HR needs a minute to come down as well and all that bustling about isn’t quit getting you there.
-You want to tell your nervous system that it can now relax and start repairing.
+- Your HR needs a minute to come down as well and all that bustling about isn’t quite getting you there.

 Once again this is me telling runners everywhere to stop thinking of walk as a four-letter word.
 I mean it is, but dang it you know what I mean.
-Checkout this post on how that extra time on your feet translates to better running!!
+Check out this post on how that extra time on your feet translates to better running!!

 Mental Benefits of Staying in the Moment

 Possibly one of the biggest reasons to slow your roll (no foam rolling post run BTW!!) is simply to take a few more minutes to enjoy the feeling of accomplishment.
-You need that connection between your hard work and the feeling to help you keep showing up day after day.

 This could be part of why people enjoy group runs so much.
-After finishing there is the immediate reward of laughter, connection and slowing down.
+After finishing there is the immediate reward of laughter, connection, and slowing down.
 For us solo runners, maybe that’s why we like talking about our workouts on social media so much!

 How quickly you need to refuel depends upon a few key things: